Ex-Nihilo-Ltd/arkpay-wp/README.txt

 **ArkPay**

-* Update - Code/Functions update.
+* Update - Removing PHP short tags, not allowed to use.
+* Update - Updating function/class/define/namespace/option names with plugins prefix to make them more unique and avoid conflicts with other plugins or themes.